 Mary Krupa, Squirrel Whisperer

 When Mary Krupa befriended a wild squirrel, she learned that she could easily dress "Sneezy" up and take photos of the rodent in hats and clothing.
-Now, she regularly meets up with the squirrel for photo sessions.
+She then met up with the squirrel for photo sessions.

-Sneezy, the Penn State Squirrel, has become an Internet sensation and her Facebook likes have soared.
-Sneezy has more likes on her Facebook page than the real Penn State mascot, the Nittany Lion.
+Sneezy, the Penn State Squirrel, became an Internet sensation and her Facebook likes soared.
+Sneezy had more likes on her Facebook page than the real Penn State mascot, the Nittany Lion.

 So who is Sneezy?
 Sneezy is a squirrel that doesn't mind dressing up in tiny, adorable, handmade hats to be photographed.